 O, we must believe his word implicitly, with contrite and submissive spirit!
 There is no need to go mourning and ever repenting, and under a cloud of continual condemnation.
 Believe the word of God, keep looking unto Jesus, dwelling upon his virtues and mercies, and there will be created in the heart an utter abhorrence of that which is evil.
 You will be among those who hunger and thirst after righteousness.
 But the more closely we discern Jesus, the more clearly we shall see our own defects of character.
 As we see our failings, let us confess them to Jesus, and, with true contrition of soul, cooperate with the divine power of the Holy Spirit to overcome all evil.
 If we confess our sins, we must believe that they are pardoned, because the promise is positive: “If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.”

 — The Review and Herald, March 21, 1912

-O my Father, do not retain Your anger forever at my transgressions.
-I feel darkness around me even though I confessed all my sins.
+O my Father, I feel darkness around me even though I confessed all my sins.
 I am unworthy, but You said to look unto Jesus, the author and finisher of my faith.
-I turn away from dwelling on myself and instead dwell on the virtues and mercy of Jesus.
-I believe the promises in Your word and cooperate with the divine power of the Holy Spirit to overcome the evil in my heart, because Your promise is positive!
+I turn away from dwelling on myself, help me to dwell on the virtues and mercy of Jesus.
+I believe the promises in Your word to overcome the evil in my heart, because Your promises are positive!